mariesophiet/master_thesis/docs/developer_information/project_dependencies.md

 # Project Dependencies <!-- omit from toc -->

 ## Document Overview <!-- omit from toc -->
 This document provides a comprehensive overview of the dependencies required to build and run the PQC-Evaluation-Tools suite.
-Installation and management of these dependencies is fully automated and handled during execution of the main setup script.
+Installation and management of these dependencies are fully automated and handled during execution of the main setup script.

-While this information is primarily intended for developers and contributors who need insight into the project’s build and runtime environment, it may also be useful for users who wish to override the default cryptographic library versions.
+While this information is primarily intended for developers and contributors who need insight into the project's build and runtime environment, it may also be helpful for users who wish to override the default cryptographic library versions.

 This document outlines:
 - The required system hardware and operating systems